-Note: All following economic forecasts are based on scenarios prepared before the outbreak of the corona crisis.
+Note: All following economic forecasts are based on scenarious proposed before the outbrook of the corona crisis It is to future development of global markets, important individual os prepared before the outbreak of the corona crisis.
 It is to be expected that the corona pandemic and what are in some cases huge restrictions on economic activity, on trade and public life will impact negatively all the national economies described below.